kushaldas/lym/docs/users.md

 There are accounts with */sbin/nologin* as shell, these are generally accounts for various services, which are not supposed to be used by a normal human user, that is why they don't have a shell to be used.

-The actual user passwords are stored in */etc/shadow* file, only the root user can access this file.
+The actual user passwords are stored in an encrypted form in  */etc/shadow* file, only the root user can access this file.

 ```